Whistle While You Work – Music in the Workplace

 Background noise vs. Backing Track

-Before we go into what appened, it’s probably a good idea to look at why people play music in the workplace anyway.
+Before we get into what appened, it’s probably a good idea to look at why people play music in the workplace anyway.
 From offices to building sites, there’s few key reasons why you may or may not find the boombox blaring out.

 For some people, a bit of background noise is essential.
 A quiet radio or playlist on the in back of the room is just enough to make them feel comfortable.
 Almost against what is logical, these people tend to find silence itself distracting, as it can put them on edge.
 Breaking that silence with some unobtrusive music or chatter can help them.